earthlab/earthlab.github.io/_drafts/course-materials/setup-r-rstudio/2016-12-08-setup-03-file-organization-101.md

 <figure>
 	<a href="{{ site.baseurl }}/images/slide-shows/intro-rr/file-organization.png">
 	<img src="{{ site.baseurl }}/images/slide-shows/intro-rr/file-organization.png"></a>
-	<figcaption> # Source: Jenny Bryan, Reproducible Science Curriculum.
+	<figcaption> Example of a well-organized project directory.
+Source: Jenny Bryan, Reproducible Science Curriculum.
 	</figcaption>
 </figure>

 ### Which Filenames Are Most Self-explanatory?

-Your goal when structuring a project directory is to try your best to use a naming convention that someone who is not familiar with your project can quickly understand.
+Your goal when structuring a project directory is to try to use a naming convention that someone who is not familiar with your project can quickly understand.
 Case in point, have a look at the graphic below.
-Which list of file names is the most self explanatory.
+Which list of file names are the most self explanatory?
+The ones on the LEFT?
+Or the ones of the RIGHT?

 <figure>
 	<a href="{{ site.url }}/images/slide-shows/intro-rr/human-readable-jenny.png">